OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 (The *literal* same RS-25 engines.
 Not the same design.
 The same actual, antique engines.
 Physically removed from old space shuttles, reconfigured, and attached to new single-use rockets.
 After all that investment to make them re-usable, each engine will be used for a single mission, and then abandoned to burn up on re-entry.)

-To quote Rear Admiral Grace Hopper: The most dangerous phrase in the language is ‘We’ve always done it this way’.
+To quote Rear Admiral Grace Hopper: *"The most dangerous phrase in the language is ‘We’ve always done it this way’"*.
 Despite all the genuinely challenging engineering efforts, and 50 years of progress, the SLS strategy has been to rely on tried and tested tech where possible.
 This, combined with the fact that each new political administration has tended to move the goalposts and throw out the accomplishments of the prior administration, has resulted in an incomplete rocket that’s hardly an improvement on the 1960s Apollo rocket, both in terms of performance and cost.
 It’s basically doing the same thing.

 Now look at Starship.
 Using either max payload to low-earth orbit or trans-lunar injection as the measure of performance, it’s not even close.
 Starship is a much more capable rocket, but the real kicker is the price.
 Starship will be able to take a kilo of cargo to the dark side of the moon for just $2,000 USD.